inoxio/ansible-role-ispconfig3/README.md

 * `certbot`: See ReadMe of Geerlinugguys [role](https://galaxy.ansible.com/geerlingguy/certbot) for further information.
     * `admin_email`: Used for Let's Encrypt's CA authorization.
     * `create_standalone_stop_services`: List of services that should be stopped while certbot creates certificates.
-    * `install_from_source`: Set this to true or yes if you want the certbot installation from source instead.
+    * `install_from_source`: (Optional) Set this to true or yes if you want the certbot installation from source instead.
     * `certs`: A list of domains for which certificates will be created.
         * `domains`: A list of domains that get the same certificate.
 Each domain with its own certificate has to get a new `domains` entry (see example playbook).